janus-idp/operator/docs/admin.md

   kubectl apply -n backstage-system -f my-config.yaml ``

-It has to be re-applied to the controller's container after some time.
+It has to be re-applied to the controller's container after being reconciled by kubernetes processes.

 ### Use Cases